-- The actuary must clearly disclose his relationship to the sponsor. - Bids that apply to employer group business are submitted for defined standard coverage; however, the actual plan design offered to a group may differ if actuarial equivalence tests are met.
-Many actuaries believe the certification language should disclose this fact. - The standard certification for 2008 included language certifying that "the entire bid is in compliance with the appropriate laws, rules and instructions."
-If the certifying actuary does not believe this is true, it should be disclosed. - When bids are resubmitted, it is recommended that the changes be outlined.
-This could be in a separate document or it could be included in the actuarial certification.
-A brief description of the nature of the changes in the resubmission would be appropriate.
+- The actuary must clearly disclose his relationship to the sponsor. - The standard certification for 2008 included language certifying that "the entire bid is in compliance with the appropriate laws, rules and instructions."
+If the certifying actuary does not believe this is true, it should be disclosed.